getify/You-Dont-Know-JS/scope-closures/ch8.md

 };
 ```

 `Utils` here is a useful collection of utilities, yet they're all state-independent functions.
-Gathering functionality together is generally good pratice, but that doesn't make this a module.
+Gathering functionality together is generally good practice, but that doesn't make this a module.
 Rather, we've defined a `Utils` namespace and organized the functions under it.

 ### Data Structures (Stateful Grouping)